sa2c/git-demystified/_episodes/04-logging.md

 These new skills are an important part of your Git toolkit, but remember that `git log` is often used in conjunction other Git commands.
-Once you’ve found the commit you’re looking for, you typically pass it off to git checkout, git revert, or some other tool for manipulating your commit history.
+Once you’ve found the commit you’re looking for, you typically pass it off to `git checkout`, `git revert`, or some other tool for manipulating your commit history.
 So, be sure to keep on learning about Git’s advanced features.